Generate a Java SDK from OpenAPI / Swagger

 • ofDescriptions(List<String>)

-A suffix for of will be selected according to this priority (and only for subtypes with potential erasure conflicts):
+A suffix for of is selected according to the following priority (and only for subtypes with potential erasure conflicts):

-• use speakeasy calculated name of the item type if present
+• Use the Speakeasy-calculated name of the item type, if present.

 Discriminated oneOf

-The subtypes of a discriminated oneOf must be objects so an interface-based inheritance approach can be adopted that provides more polymorphic convenience.
+The subtypes of a discriminated oneOf type must be objects, so an interface-based inheritance approach can be adopted, as it provides more polymorphic convenience than the composition approach.

 Consider this OpenAPI fragment: